- Bring comfortable walking shoes as you tend to do a lot of walking in Italy.

 - Bring any medicines you may need during your stay.
-However, don’t despair if you run out of medication whilst in Italy, there are pharmacies in all cities in Italy and in the larger towns and cities you will find pharmacies open 24 hours a day.
+However, don’t despair if you run out of medication whilst in Italy, there are pharmacies in all cities in Italy and in the larger towns some open 24 hours a day.

-- If you’re visiting Italy as a tourist and intending to drive, you should obtain an international driving licence before you leave.
-Once you become resident in Italy, you must have an Italian driver’s licence.
+- If you’re visiting Italy as a tourist and intending to drive, you should obtain an international driving license before you leave.
+Once you become resident in Italy, you must have an Italian driver’s license.

 - Buy or rent a car unless you live on the outskirts of town.
-Italian traffic can be chaotic parking impossible and in general public transport is good.
+Florence traffic can be chaotic, parking impossible and expensive, in general public transport is good.
 You will be able to walk or ride a bike to most places in Florence.

 - Bring bulky electrical appliances.
 Most Italian houses have 3 kw/h power supplies, you can buy any appliances you may need here in Italy.
 For any appliances you insist on bringing, make sure you bring international power adapters for the plug sockets.
-Cameras and portable computers have internal adapters and should be fine.
+Cameras, cell phones and portable computers have internal adapters and should be fine.

 You can use your ATM card from your bank in your home country on most ATM machines.
 Remember to activate the card for use in Italy with your bank in your home country prior to leaving.
-Your best bet is to locate either the Cirrus or BankMate symbol both on the ATM machine and your card to ensure that the card is usable.
-You need to be aware that there is a credit limit of 200 to 300 euros per transaction and/ or per day on most cards.
+Please note most cards have a credit limit of 200 to 300 euros per transaction and/ or per day.
 You should check with your bank prior to leaving for Italy what your daily, weekly and monthly withdrawal limits are.

-Many people use prepaid cards to pay for their phone usage.
-You can decide every time you recharge it how much credit you want to put on.
-Prepay cards can be purchased at tobacconists, phone stores, bars and any other places where you can see signs advertising Ricaricard.
+Many people use pre-paid international phone cards for their overseas calls.
+If you have a cell phone already, you may simply want to buy a new sim card with an Italian phone company.
+You can chose between rechargeable sim cards and 2 year contracts that are billed directly to your credit card.
+For temporary visitors we suggest the rechargeable sim card solution as you can decide every time you recharge it how much credit you wish to recharge it with.
+Prepaid cards can be purchased at tobacconists, phone stores, bars and any other places where you can see signs advertising Ricaricard..